 About 3,000 operative procedures per year are performed in the four operating rooms at the University of Tennessee Day Surgery Center located adjacent to the main hospital.
 This is a separate facility from the ambulatory surgery unit found within the main hospital.

-The Anesthesia Interventional Pain Clinic (AIPC) located in the University of Tennessee Day Surgery Center is led by physicians trained in acute, chronic, and cancer-related pain management.
+The University Center for Pain Management includes both our comprehensive pain management clinic as well as the Anesthesia Interventional Pain Clinic (AIPC) located in the University of Tennessee Day Surgery Center.
+It is led by physicians trained in acute, chronic, and cancer-related pain management.
 Consultative services are available for those who are hospitalized as well those referred for evaluation in the ambulatory setting.
-The AIPC team members develop an individualized and comprehensive plan for optimal pain treatment that will allow each person to return to an optimal level of function in his or her work and personal life.
+The pain management team members develop an individualized and comprehensive plan for optimal pain treatment that will allow each person to return to an optimal level of function in his or her work and personal life.
 More than 2,400 pain procedures are performed each year and include procedures such as: spinal cord stimulation trials, intrathecal pain pump trials, superior and inferior hypogastric nerve blocks, radiofrequency ablations, celiac plexus blocks, cervical, thoracic and lumbar medial branch blocks, lateral femoral cutaneous nerve blocks, sacro-iliac joint injections, epidural steroid injections, and lumbar discography.
 Referrals to the Pain Clinic can be made by calling 865-305-8684.

-The Department of Anesthesiology facilities consists of the Powell Memorial Electronic Library, department conference rooms, and the Medical Simulation Center.
+The Department of Anesthesiology facilities consists of the Powell Memorial Electronic Library, department conference rooms, and the Advanced Center for Medical Simulation.
 Seven call rooms are assigned as follows: one for faculty, one for CRNAs, three for residents, and two for SRNAs.
 Separate lounges are available for both the residents and certified and student nurse anesthetists.
 A medical administrative specialist and four clerical staff members provide administrative support for the faculty, residents, CRNAs, and SRNAs.
 Clinical support in the operating rooms consists of three anesthesia technicians.
-The Department of Anesthesiology has two research laboratories located in the Research Center.
-In addition to Dr. Roger Carroll, Director of Anesthesiology Research, other research personnel include graduate research assistants and a medical technologist.
+The four divisions of Anesthesia Research aim to advance basic and clinical research to enhance understanding of anesthetic mechanisms and improve clinical care.

 At the University of Tennessee Center for Advanced Medical Simulation (UTCAMS), physicians, students, and other members of the healthcare team attain not only improvement in individual skills, but also learn and practice team skills that are essential for patient safety.
 This type of multi-faceted, orchestrated training improves critical thinking, decision making, and clinical techniques - all without imparting risk to a real patient.
 Discover how the UTCAMS is enhancing the learning of our anesthesiology residents and nurse anesthetists: